SPAN: Learning Similarity between Scene Graphs and Images with Transformers: Experiments

-\paragraph{Open Images V6.} Recently, an increasing number of scene graph generation methods are validated on Open Images.
+Recently, an increasing number of scene graph generation methods have been validated on Open Images.
 The large-scale Open Images V6 has 126$k$ training images and $5.3k$ test images with 300 entity categories and 30 predicate categories.